fournip1/JPAFBOARD/README.md

 On the top of the screen you will see the directory used by the board.
 You can change this default directory and point to any other one.

-If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and make the music directory to point on this one.
+If you do not want to start from scratch, you may download and extract [this sample directory](/installers/sample.zip) and change the music directory to point to it.

-When you click on *Refresh*, the PAF board scans the music directory and udpates the music database accordingly.
-You only need to refresh at your first installation or when you modify externally the music directory.
+When you click on *Refresh*, the PAF board will scan the music directory and udpate the music database accordingly.
+You only need to refresh if you are installing for the first time or if you modify the music directory externally.

-**This tool works with mp3 files only.
+**This tool only works with mp3 files.
 You may use a music converter if you wish to upload other types of audio files.**

 > **What's behind the scene?**
 > The software reads the MP3 tags.
-The keywords are read as a coma separated list from the tag *comment*.
+The keywords are read as a coma separated list from the *comment* tag.
 Therefore, you may use an external tool to update accordingly the mp3 tags.
 I recommend **easytag**.

 ### Keywords' buttons

 ![](/screenshots/buttons.png)

-Each keyword can be associated with one or several tracks.
+Each keyword can be associated with one or more tracks.

-You can delete or rename a keyword, using the right click contextual menu.
+You can delete or rename a keyword, using the right-click context menu.

 In order to avoid the *too many buttons issue*, you can merge two keywords.